ecofriendly homestead

 → Fun Fact: Squash fruit is botanically known as a “pepo” and is also a false berry (NWE).

-Below is a interactive sortable database of over 100 squash varieties.
+Below is a interactive sortable database of over 100 kinds of squash.
 Sort the list by color, time to maturity, or species.
 You'll also see which squash are best for drought conditions, which are grown for seed production, and which varieties are landrace seed mixes.
 Below this chart are more detailed descriptions of the kinds of squash and notable cultivars.

 → Want to learn more about growing squash?
 Check out my Winter Squash Growing Guide for best practices